albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 HTML flight plan web page                                HTML     \-   X    \-   \-      \-              \-      \-           \-          \-
 ======================================================== ======== ==== ==== ==== ======= =============== ======= ============ =========== ======

-For ``Flight1 Garmin GTN 650/750``, ``Reality XP GNS 530W/430W V2`` and ``Reality XP
+For ``Flight1 Garmin GTN 650/750``, ``Reality XP GNS 530W/430W V2``, ``Reality XP GTN 750/650 Touch`` and
-GTN 750/650 Touch`` additional export formats exist which replace waypoints with user defined waypoints.
-This helps to avoid the locked waypoint issue.
+``TDS GTNXi`` additional export formats exist which replace waypoints with user defined waypoints.
+This helps to avoid the locked waypoint issue but drops all procedure and waypoint information.

 Procedure waypoints are excluded from most file formats by default, except for GPX.
 You have to use the GPS, FMS or MCDU in the simulator to